Dangi78788/bitespeed-identity-reconciliation/README.md

 # Bitespeed Identity Reconciliation

 A web service that identifies and links customer contact information across multiple purchases.
-Built for FluxKart.com to track customers who use different email addresses and phone numbers for each order.
+Built to track customers who use different email addresses and phone numbers for each order.

 ## 🚀 Live Demo